 I’m Martin.
 I’m 23 years old, and I’m generally really good at looking after my mind and body.
 Simply by going for a morning walk or a cycling, you have taken yourself from being sleepy to having more energy.
 This can have a positive affect on your mood, for the rest of the day.

 Our circulation and hormonal balance improve while feelings of mental alertness rise rapidly.
 The more we exercise, the more energetic we become, on a long term basis.

 Eating breakfast gets the day off to a good start!

 I’m Shane.
 I’m 17 years old and I go to West Lea School.
 If I skip breakfast I start to feel grumpy.

-Eating breakfast within an hour of walking can improve your mood, and improve brain function.
+Eating breakfast within an hour of waking can improve your mood, and improve brain function.
 The food feeds your brain, improving your memory, clarity and cognitive ability.
 So, breakfast really is the most important meal of the day!